olabiyi/non-model_RNA_Seq/non_model_RNA_Seq.rst

         * *Identify_coding_region*: Find coding sequences in the transcripts and produce predicted protein sequences using the ``TransDecoder`` module.
         * *Swiss_prot_blastp*: Query translated representative transcripts with blastp against swissprot database using the ``blast`` module.
         * *Identify_protein_domain*: Run hmmscan against PFAM-A database with the translated representative transcript sequences using the ``hmmscan`` module..
-        * *Predict_rRNA*: Run RNAMMER to predict rRNA sequences in the representative transcripts using the ``RnammerTranscriptome`` module..
+        * *Predict_rRNA*: Run RNAMMER to predict rRNA sequences in the representative transcripts using the ``RnammerTranscriptome`` module.
 	* *Merge_protein_domain_results*: Merge the hmmscan table produced in the ``Identify_protein_domain``  step for the transcript subsamples using the ``merge_tables`` module.
         * *Merge_blast_results*: Merge the blast tables produced in the previous steps for the transcript subsamples using the ``merge_tables`` module.
         * *Generate_annotation_table*: Read the tables and produce the final annotation files i.e an excel annotation table and a sqlite database using the ``Trinotate`` module.

 #. **04.Statistics** - Statistical testing for differentially expressed genes and function enrichment analysis
     * Statistical_analysis: Perform statistical testing for differential gene expression, clustering, and function enrichment analyses on the `genes.result.txt` files from the *Map_reads_to_filtered_transcriptome* step using the ``DeSeq2`` module.
-Please see `Deseq2 tutorial <https://github.com/bioinfo-core-BGU/NeatSeq-Flow_Workflows/blob/master/DeSeq_Workflow/Tutorial.md>`_ for an indepth tutorial on how to customize the DeSeq2 module, its many functionalities and a description of the output files generated.
+Please see `DeSeq2 tutorial <https://github.com/bioinfo-core-BGU/NeatSeq-Flow_Workflows/blob/master/DeSeq_Workflow/Tutorial.md>`_ for an indepth tutorial on how to customize the DeSeq2 module, its many functionalities and a description of the output files generated.
 The DeSeq2 module performs:
        - Differential Gene Expression Using 'DESeq2' R Package
        - Gene Annotation from the Trinotate Results
        - Quality control eg. MA,Volcano and PCAs